-The NSW Government's Container Deposit Scheme "Return and Earn" has been in place for 3 months.
-The scheme has collected over 200 million drink containers to date.
+The NSW Government's Container Deposit Scheme "Return and Earn" has been in place for 20 months.
+The scheme has collected over 2.17 billion drink containers to date, with a reduction in litter (of eligible drink containers) by a third since the introduction of the scheme.
 The scheme is administered by a Scheme Coordinator, which is regulated by the NSW EPA.
-A Network operator, TOMRA Cleanaway is responsible for setting up and operating collection points.
+A Network operator, TOMRA Cleanaway, is responsible for setting up and operating collection points.
 Containers can be returned at reverse vending machines, given to eligible charities, schools or community groups to redeem, or deposited in kerbside collection bins.
 The Network Operator must provide collection points across the state with minimum targets set by population of towns and cities.
 It is considered that a similar CDS, should it be implemented in Victoria, would have similar results to what has been experienced in NSW.